-Traditionally served with butter, sugar and cinnamon around Christmas or to wrap sausages to make potato lumpa, I used them as wraps to ultilize my leftover Easter ham.
+Traditionally served with butter, sugar, and cinnamon around Christmas or to wrap sausages to make potato lumpa, I used them as wraps to utilize my leftover Easter ham.

 These were quite tasty.
 Bill folded his Scandinavian flatbread in quarters and ate them for a side at dinner and for breakfast.
 I smeared on mayo, slices of ham, roasted peppers and a few spinach leaves and then rolled my lefse into a wrap.
 This tender, slightly sweet bread was a treat no matter what meal of the day it was served.

 This week’s Tuesdays with Dorie theme is “rewind.”
 We are given the opportunity to make up recipes that we’ve missed in the past.
-Bea Ojakangas’ recipe for these Potato Lefse can be seen here (makes 20 lefske instead of the 100 below with more details) or in the Baking with Julia cookbook.
+Bea Ojakangas’ recipe for this Potato Lefse can be seen here (makes 20 lefse instead of the 100 below with more details) or in the Baking with Julia cookbook.